richwynmorris/RB120/notes/inheritence_and_variables.md

 Note: In the above example, the constant is modified which is not recommended.
 Ruby will throw a warning message if the constant is modified.

+## What does an uninitialized instance variable return?
+An unitialized instance variable will return `nil` if it has not been yet assigned a value.

+## What is the scope of a class variable?
+The scope of a class variable is at the class level, which means that a class variable can be accessed by both class methods and instance methods.
+Moreover, all instances of that class share one copy of the class variable meaning that when the class variable is modified in one object, it is modified across the entire class.
+Class variables are defined with '@@'.